Immigration Health Surcharge (IHS)

 IHS Reimbursement if studying inside the UK and from the EU, Norway, Iceland, Liechtenstein or Switzerland

-Full-time students from the EU, Norway, Iceland, Liechtenstein or Switzerland who are studying inside the UK may be able to apply for a reimbursement of their immigration health surcharge (IHS).
+Full-time students from the EU, Norway, Iceland, Liechtenstein, or Switzerland studying inside the UK may be eligible and want to apply for a reimbursement of their immigration health surcharge (IHS).

-The below guidance explains all eligibility criteria for the IHS reimbursement process, work and healthcare implications and the NHS Business Services Authority (NHSBSA) contact details, who manage this scheme.
+The online guidance explains all eligibility criteria for the IHS reimbursement process, work and healthcare implications, and the NHS Business Services Authority (NHSBSA) contact details, which manage this scheme.

 Email NHSBSA at: nhsbsa.ihsstudents@nhsbsa.nhs.uk